Kalkhama: First East-West War

 In his youth, Kalkhama fell in love with the Eastern Lushai maiden named Tuali.
 However, Tuali was prepared to be betrothed to Liankhama, son of Vanhnuailiana.
 Kalkhama convinced his parents Suakpuilala and Pi Buki, to wage war on Liankhama after the marriage of Tuali.
 The war continued from 1864 to 1867 and weakened Suakpuilal into entering diplomacy with the British authorities.
-The end result of the war was unsuccessful as Kalkhama failed to take Tuali.
+The result of the war was unsuccessful as Kalkhama failed to take Tuali.

 Inpuinu, a regent to her infant son, was a chieftainess who had promised settlements to Vûta.
 However, she decided to grant them to Kalkhama instead.
 Vuta raided Inpuinu's village in 1870 but Kalkhama managed to hold onto his settlements regardless.

 Lushai Expedition

 To avenge the defeat, Kalkhama aided the British in the Lushai Expedition, which was targeted against the Eastern chiefs.
 John Ware Edgar, Deputy Commissioner of Cachar, received a visit from Kalkhama and described a path from Tipai Mukh which would make entry into the Lushai Hills for elephants more passable.
 The general stationed at Silchar felt that the posts established on the Sylhet-Cachar frontier were not sufficiently south to protect the right flank against Suakpuilala and Kalkhama if they united with the Eastern chiefs against the British.
 As a result, a decision was made to occupy a hill named Benkong and another point near Kolasib hill to have communication channels with Cachar through the Sonai and Dullesur rivers.

 This decision to cooperate was made on the belief that the British would aid him in future attacks on the Eastern Lushai chiefs.
 However, due to the British policy of non-intervention, Kalkhama was not given help; however, for his assistance in the expedition, Kalkhama was gifted authority over Sonai bazaar.
 However, Kalkhama shifted his diplomacy towards an anti-British one as a result.
-Kalkhama was one of the few chiefs who did not meet with Major Boyd and Hari-Charan Sharma in their 1974 tour of the Lushai Hills.
+Kalkhama was one of the few chiefs who did not meet with Major Boyd and Hari-Charan Sharma in their 1874 tour of the Lushai Hills.
 He even refused to meet with the deputy commissioner of Cachar the following year.
 Due to the souring of such relations, the Sonai bazaar was closed and in retaliation, Kalkhama raided the Changsil bazaar.

 Kalkhama subsequently recruited a mutineer, Rutton Singh, who escaped from Chittagong in the Sepoy Mutiny of 1857.
 Rutton also held a strong anti-British view and carried out drownings of innocent women and children in the Dhaleswari, which affected Kalkhama's reputation.